 "2.
 That the Roman pontiff alone is justly styled universal.

 "6.
-That no person may live under the same roof . may live under the same roof with one excommunicated by the Pope.
+That no person \ . . may live under the same roof with one excommunicated by the Pope.

 "9.
 That all princes should kiss his feet only.
 "12.
 That it is lawful for him to depose emperors.
 "18.
 That his sentence is not to be reviewed by any one; while he alone can review the decisions of all others.
 "19.
 That he can be judged by no one.
 "22.
 That the Romish Church never erred, nor will it, according to the Scriptures, ever err.
 "26.
-That no one is to be accounted a Catholic who does not harmonize with the Romish Church.
+That no one is to be accounted a Catholic who does not harmo-nize with the Romish Church.

 "27.
 That he can absolve subjects from their allegiance to unrighteous rulers."- Annals of Baronius, 1076, Vol. XI, col. 506.
 See Gieseler's "Ecclesiastical History," third period, div.
 3, par.
 47, note 3; and Mosheim's "Ecclesiastical History," book 3, cen.
 11, part 2, chap.
 2, par.
 9, note.

 "They have assumed infallibility, which belongs only to God.
+They profess to forgive sins, which belongs only to God.
 They profess to forgive sins, which belongs only to God.
 They profess to open and shut heaven, which belongs only to God.
 They profess to be higher than all the kings of the earth, which belongs only to God.
 And they go beyond God in pretending to loose whole nations from their oath of allegiance to their kings, when such kings do not please them.
 And they go against God, when they give indulgences for sin.
 This is the worst of all blasphemies."- Adam Clarke, on Dan.
 7: 25.